Iowa State, Notre Dame highlight AP preseason All-Americans

-Notre Dame and Iowa State each had three players selected to The Associated Press preseason All-America team, led Fighting Irish defensive back Kyle Hamilton and Cyclones running back Breece Hall.
+Notre Dame and Iowa State each had three players selected to The Associated Press preseason All-America team, led by Fighting Irish defensive back Kyle Hamilton and Cyclones running back Breece Hall.

 The preseason All-America team presented by Regions Bank was released Monday, five days before the first games of the season kickoff.